Fallback Resolution

 Like any plugin, fallbacks must be passed to Documenter.makedocs as an element of plugins.

-The "slug" on the left-hand-side of the mapping can be obtained from message that Documenter prints when it fails to resolve the @ref link.
+The "slug" on the left-hand-side of the mapping can be obtained from the message that Documenter prints when it fails to resolve the @ref link.
 Generally, for [Section Title](@ref) or [text](@ref "Section Title), the slug is a "sluggified" version of the title (determined internally by Documenter, mostly just replacing spaces with dashes); and for [`code`](@ref) or [text](@ref code), it is "code".
 The right-hand-side of the mapping is a full @extref link.
 The plugin simply replaces the link target of original @ref link with the given @extref.

 If there are any unresolvable @ref links, and there is no explicit @extref-mapping, ExternalFallbacks will search in all available inventories to resolve the link in an "automatic" mode.
 In this case, you will see messages like